Ivy-Apps/ivy-wallet/docs/guidelines/Data-Modeling.md

 - The `time` is now always in UTC by using `Instant`.
 - The `trackignId` can't be blank or contain trailing whitespaces.

-To learn more about Explicit types you can [the Arrow Exact GitHub repo](https://github.com/arrow-kt/arrow-exact).
+To learn more about Explicit types you can check [the Arrow Exact GitHub repo](https://github.com/arrow-kt/arrow-exact).

 > Not all types can be exact.
 For example, we make an exception for DTOs, entities, and UI layer types where we need primitives.
 > However, everything in your domain layer where the business logic is must be exact and explicit.